BIX-Digital/PMC/CONTRIBUTING.md

 * Make your code changes in this branch.

-* After finishing, push this branch to bitbucket-opendevstack
+* After finishing, push this branch to bitbucket-opendevstack.
   ```sh
   git push bitbucket-opendevstack <BRANCH_NAME>
   ```

+* Test your changes by pointing OpenShift to this branch.

 * Create a PR on Bitbucket targeting the production branch and wait until it gets approved and merge it.